adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 ###### [ early fusion method]

-- the measurements are fused by mapping them together,or by concatenation, or probabilistic fusion [41,44,45].

-- 제약 : However, the early fusion method suffers from problems of **non-overlapping regions** and **uncertainties**.

-- 해결책 : To solve these problems, the **decision-level fusion method** is used as a **late fusion** method.

 ### 1.1 Two data-fusion scheme
 The data-fusion scheme is generally categorized into two types, namely early and late fusion.

 ###### The early-fusion method
-- fuses two or more data by combining raw data or concatenating feature descriptors.
+- 방법 : Raw데이터 병합, feature 연결 `fuses two or more data by combining raw data or concatenating feature descriptors. `
+	- the measurements are fused by mapping them together,or by concatenation, or probabilistic fusion [41,44,45].

 - it often cannot handle incomplete measurements.

-- If one sensor modality becomes useless due to malfunctions, breakdown or severe weather conditions, its measurements will be rendered ambiguous.
+- 장점 : If one sensor modality becomes useless due to malfunctions, breakdown or severe weather conditions, its measurements will be rendered ambiguous.
+	- 장비의 고장및
+- 제약 : However, the early fusion method suffers from problems of **non-overlapping regions** and **uncertainties**.

+- 해결책 : To solve these problems, the **decision-level fusion method** is used as a **late fusion** method.

 ###### The late-fusion method
 - independently performs detection and classification from each sensor modality
 	- Subsequently, the classified outputs are fused at the decision level for final classification.

 - decision-level 퓨전 장점 `By using the decision-level fusion scheme for the object detection and classification task, `
 	- 센서가 제대로 동작 하지 않는 상황에 대처 가능 `we can prevent the autonomous driving system from becoming non-functional when information conflicts are introduced to more than one sensor. `